shaiman12/Interactive-Lab-Hub/Lab 2/README.md

 https://drive.google.com/file/d/1jxUUnSxp9vvoOmINi4mQ_n83M51_BDLD/view?usp=drivesdk

 <h1>Contributions</h1>
-All group members contributed to the codebase for this assignment Jon Caceres spent extra hours contributing to the codebase and the masterful creation of the video of the device Chat GPT was used for help in the initial code setup as well as for helping with troubleshooting when we were blocked
+<p>All group members contributed to the codebase for this assignment</p>
+<p>Jon Caceres spent extra hours contributing to the codebase and the masterful creation of the video of the device</p>
+<p>Chat GPT was used for help in the initial code setup as well as for helping with troubleshooting when we were blocked</p>